-Let’s say you want to add values from two different fields and have the solution appear in a text box labeled “Total.”
+Let’s say you want to add values from two different fields and have the solution appear in a text box labeled “Total”.
 You can specify the fields to be added and when they should be added.

 Check out the guides below to learn more about this conditional logic option:

-You can also ENABLE or DISABLE form fields.
+You can also enable or disable form fields.
 This option can be used to conditionally set or change a field’s Content Mask.
-The Content Mask helps users enter data by ensuring a predefined format, such an international phone number, will be followed.
+The Content Mask helps users enter data by ensuring a predefined format, such as an international phone number, will be followed.

 Here are some guides related to this conditional logic option:

 It is also called skip logic.
 It allows you to skip or hide pages based on a user’s answers.

 Below is a guide with more details on how to use this feature: How to Skip Pages Using Conditional Logic

 Let’s say you list your white papers in a dropdown list and prompt the user to select one.
 After the form is submitted, the user will be redirected to the white paper they selected.

-You can also display a customized Thank-You page according to the form response.
+You can also display a customized Thank You page according to the form response.
 If your form is a quiz and the user’s responses for the quiz are not correct, it might be useful to provide the answers or additional resources on the next page.

 Here are some guides that might help you with this feature:

-Let’s say you have a dropdown question with options like “Sales”, “Support”, etc. – you can set it that if the user selects “Sales,” then a response will be sent to the sales department.
+Let’s say you have a dropdown field with options like “Sales”, “Support”, etc. – you can set it that if the user selects “Sales”, an email alert will be sent to the sales department.

 Here’s a comprehensive guide on how to set up email alerts with conditions: How to Send Email Based on a User’s Answer

 Once you complete a condition, save and test your interactive form.
 Make sure that the condition is working properly before adding more conditions or your smart form will turn out to be not so smart.